rpuspana/Dice-Battle/README.md

 5. If you're using Firefox, you need to make a quick setting in order to see the beautiful fonts this game uses.
 Otherwise you will get stuck with the default boring fonts.
 Here's how to put this setting in place :
- 1. open Firefox, if this is the browser you want to use
+ * open Firefox
- 2. type   about:config   in the browser's address bar
+ * type   about:config   in the browser's address bar
- 3. in the settings list that appears, search for  security.fileuri.strict_origin_policy
+ * in the settings list that appears, search for  security.fileuri.strict_origin_policy
- 4. change  security.fileuri.strict_origin_policy value from true to false
+ * change  security.fileuri.strict_origin_policy value from true to false
  More info about this https://developer.mozilla.org/en-US/docs/Same-origin_policy_for_file:_URIs

 ### Game compatibility